-Taking the above alleged facts as true, Respondent had four violations of regulations contained in 21 C.F.R.
+Taking the above alleged facts as true, Respondent had three violations of regulations contained in 21 C.F.R.
 Part 1140 within a six-month period.
-Specifically, Respondent had two violations on July 3, 2012, and two violations on December 28, 2012.
-Respondent's actions on two separate occasions violated the prohibition against selling cigarettes or smokeless tobacco to persons younger than 18 years of age.
+Specifically, Respondent had a violation on June 15, 2012, and two violations on November 29, 2012.
+Respondent's actions violated the prohibition against selling cigarettes to persons younger than 18 years of age.
 21 C.F.R. § 1140.14(a).
-Respondent's actions on two separate occasions also violated the requirement that retailers verify, by means of photo identification containing a purchaser's date of birth, that no purchaser of cigarettes or smokeless tobacco is younger than 18 years of age.
+Respondent's actions also violated the requirement that retailers verify, by means of photo identification containing a purchaser's date of birth, that no purchaser of cigarettes or smokeless tobacco is younger than 18 years of age.
 21 C.F.R. § 1140.14(b)(1).
 Therefore, Respondent's actions constitute violations of law for which a civil money penalty is merited.

 The regulations require me to impose a civil money penalty in the amount that is either the maximum provided for by law or the amount sought in the Complaint, whichever is smaller.
 21 C.F.R. § 17.11(a)(1)-(2).
-The regulations currently allow a maximum penalty of \$2,000 for a fourth violation within a six-month period.
-21 C.F.R. § 17.2.
-CTP, however, has requested a fine in the amount of \$500.
+The regulations currently allow a maximum penalty of \$500 for a third violation within a six-month period, 21 C.F.R. § 17.2, and CTP has requested a fine in that amount.
 Therefore, I find that a civil money penalty of \$500 is warranted and so order one imposed.